Code-Screen/Code-Screen.github.io/docs/integrating-greenhouse-with-codescreen.md

 <br>

 ### 3. Configure CodeScreen Stage
-Once the stage has been added to the job’s interview plan, click `Edit Take Home Test`.
+Once the stage has been added to the job’s interview plan, click `Edit Take Home assessment`.
-Use the provided drop-down menu to choose which test you want to add to this job’s interview plan.
+Use the provided drop-down menu to choose which assessment you want to add to this job’s interview plan.

-There will be one entry in this drop-down list for each test that you currently have on CodeScreen.
+There will be one entry in this drop-down list for each assessment that you currently have on CodeScreen.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>